Dental Abscess Treatment in

 - Causes severe, localized pain

-- Requires root canal or extraction
+- Needs root canal or extraction

 - Can spread to jawbone